theGamingKitten/coding-bootcamp-testimonials-slider-master/README.md

 ### What I learned

 Positioning the slider right was the biggest problem for me.
-In the end I decided to just position it right at mobile (375px), tablet (768px) and desktop (1440px) size.
+In the end I decided to just position it right at the given mobile (375px) and desktop (1440px) sizes.

+Starting this challenge with a mobile-first workflow would have been a better way, as I was really struggeling with getting it to look decent.

 ### Continued development